 A heroin abuser may inject up to four times per day.
 Injecting heroin intravenously gives the user the greatest intensity and the most rapid onset of euphoria, within 7 to 8 seconds.
 Injecting heroin into the muscle gives a slower onset of euphoria - usually 5 to 8 minutes.
 When sniffed or smoked the euphoria peaks in about 10 to 15 minutes.

 Heroin at the street level has usually been diluted or cut with similar powders (usually glucose).
 Sometimes it has been cut with caffeine, flour or talcum powder, which can be very dangerous to the user.
 Purer heroin is becoming more common.
 Heroin is sold as a white or brownish powder or as a black sticky substance known on the street as "black tar heroin."
 At Cirque Lodge we offer effective heroin treatment help for your loved one.

 Withdrawal and Treatment for Opiate Addiction

 Methadone is often prescribed for persons addicted to opiates.
-Subutex and Suboxone are two other drugs sometimes used to treat opiate addiction.
+Subutex and Suboxone are two other drugs sometimes used to treat opiate addiction and dependence.

-Recovery from opiate addiction is a long process.
+Recovery from any kind of prescription drug such as opiates is a long process.
 An addict needs to learn new tools to deal with situations and problems when they arise, rather than looking to drugs.
-At Cirque Lodge, this begins with a personalized program.
+We begin with a personalized treatment program.
 Individuals receive specific treatment for their situation.
 The purpose is to arrest the disease and provide the necessary means for support for the recovery process.
 During drug rehab, the recovering addict develops needed skills for enduring a long term recovery.

-Cirque Lodge is a leading prescription drug abuse rehab.
+We are a leading rehabilitation center and care provider for prescription drug addiction.
 We offer treatment help to families and businesses as they work to help their loved ones and employees.
-Help is available by calling our addiction treatment center at 1-877-997-3422.
+Help is available by calling our addiction treatment center at 1-800-582-0709.